Olympus E-M5 II vs Pentax KP

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the KP) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M5 II and the KP are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the KP does not have a direct predecessor.
+The KP is a recent model that features in the current product line-up of Pentax.
+In contrast, the E-M5 II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Pentax websites.

 So how do things add up?
 Which of the two cameras – the Olympus E-M5 II or the Pentax KP – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.